 You should not consider our revenue growth rate in recent periods as indicative of our future performance.
-We have recently experienced revenue growth rates of 50% and 183% in the first quarter of fiscal 2013 and 2012, respectively.
+We have recently experienced revenue growth rates of 60% and 141% in the six month period ended January 31, 2013 and six month period ended January 31, 2012, respectively.
 We do not expect to achieve similar revenue growth rates in future periods.
 You should not rely on our revenue for any prior quarterly or annual periods as any indication of our future revenue or revenue growth.
 If we are unable to maintain consistent revenue or revenue growth, our stock price could be volatile, and it may be difficult to achieve and maintain profitability.